The 10 best plants for Bees and Butterflies

 2.Sedum

-Sedums are butterfly magnets.
-When in flower, a mature Sedum will attract several butterflies at any one time.
-It is no exaggeration to say on a warm, sunny day Sedums may have half a dozen butterflies, countless bees and pollinators at any one time.
+Sedum is a top plant for bees and butterflies.
+When in flower, a mature Sedum will attract several butterflies at anyone time.
+It is no exaggeration to say that on a warm, sunny day, Sedums may attract half a dozen butterflies, countless bees and pollinators.

 The Sedum flowers are attractive to butterflies even before they are in full flower.
 In the image, the Sedum flowers are still in bud, but it has already attracted the attention of a Gatekeeper butterfly.
-If you have room in your garden for only one plant to attract bees, butterflies and pollinators, a Sedum is a must.
+If you have room in your garden for only one plant to attract bees, butterflies and pollinators, I recommend Sedum.
 The short video below shows butterflies irresistibly drawn to Sedum, especially the white variety Sedum Hylotelephium spectabile 'Stardust' (available from Crocus via this link)

-This is one of the Geranium family, common name Cranesbill, G. ibericum is just loved by the bees, not least because bees love blue, (whichis based on good science.)
-Watch this short relaxing video, close your eyes and slip back to a warm sunny day, birdsong and bees.
-Geraniums are (mostly) herbaceous perennials which die back over winter and return with fresh new growth each spring.
-Geraniums are easy to grow and require no maintenance, and will form a good-sized clump in a short space of time.
+Here is a lovely short relaxing video, close your eyes and slip back to a warm sunny day, birdsong and bees.
+Geraniums are (mostly) herbaceous perennials, which die back over winter and return with fresh new growth each spring.
+Geraniums require no maintenance and will form a good-sized clump in a short space of time.

 4. Verbena bonariensis

-Not only do the bees and butteflies love Verbena, but it flowers for weeks and weeks providing a sustained source of nectar.
+All bees and butterflies love this Verbena, with the added benefit that it flowers for weeks and weeks, providing a sustained source of nectar.

 During the not particularly good summer of 2023, I've had Verbena in flower from July until October and in a shady garden.
-Throughout the entire time its had a constant stream of garden visitors.
-Its a plant loved by wildlife and gardeners, as we love long flowering plants they are such good value in a garden.
+Throughout the entire time, there was a constant stream of garden visitors.
+It's a plant loved by wildlife and gardeners.
+We love long flowering plants; they are such good value in a garden.

 5. Buddleia common name Butterfly Bush

-Buddleia is easy to grow, although it is good to bear in mind some varieties can get large.
-To overcome this growers have been breeding patio-sized varieties.
+Buddleia is easy to grow, although take note that some varieties can get large.
+To overcome this, growers have been breeding patio-sized varieties.
 It's best to check the label carefully.

 A popular variety widely sold, B. davedii, which can grow up to 5 meters, taking up a good amount of space in the border.

-Buddleia (especially davedii,) can be an invasive self seeder, prune the flower heads as soon as they have bloomed to prevent the shrub from seeding.
+Buddleia (especially davedii,) can be an invasive self-seeder; prune the flower heads as soon as they have bloomed to prevent the shrub from seeding.
+Only the compact varieties of Buddleia are suitable for growing in containers.

 6. Perovskia common name Russian Sage

-We all know that Lavender and Nepeta attract bees, but so too does Perovskia atriplicifolia, common name Russian Sage, although there is nothing Russian about it.
-It is an easy to grow herbaceous perennial which has silver, aromatic leaves and lovely spikes of blue flowers which the bees flock to.
+An easy-to-grow perennial with silver, aromatic leaves and lovely spikes of blue flowers.
+It is wildlife-friendly, attracting a wide range of pollinatorsrs.
 Russian Sage, in common with all Sages, likes dry growing conditions and a sunny spot, and will reward with a cloud of blue and bees.
 Although not clear from this image, there were masses of bees on the blue flowers of the Perovskia.
 It looks very good when planted alongside a blue-painted exterior/fence.
+Drought tolerant Russian Sage could be grown in a container although it tends to get quite large.Buddleia is also known as the" Butterfly Bush".
+This name is not an exaggeration.
+It is a summer-flowering shrub, which, when planted in a warm, sunny spot, butterflies flock to it feeding on its aromatic flowers.

 8.Cotoneaster